 Adult Maine Coons require regular grooming to keep their coats free of knots.
 Their fur also picks up all sorts of things, especially if you allow them outside.
 This slicker brush works really wells for us.

-You will not find a more vocal cat.
+You will not find a more vocal cat than a Maine Coon.
 If they are not purring, they are trilling, meowing, and making other noises that they know you will find cute and irresistible – and you will.
-It will take all your powers of resistance not to want to own one.